-Michael Goodrick, Co-Chair
+- Michael Goodrick, Chair

-Elizabeth "Sissi" Dewitt
+- Elizabeth "Sissi" Dewitt - Trails Foundation Representative

 To maintain non-motorized trails either in or connecting to Ogden City, specifically trails along the East Bench, Ogden and Weber Rivers and other connective trails to these systems,

-To develop public information about the trails.
+- To develop public information about the trails.

-To work with property owners to develop an appropriate means to maintain trail access,
+- To work with property owners to develop an appropriate means to maintain trail access,

-To apply for grants, encouraging State and Federal support for the non-motorized trails and river parkway programs.
+- To apply for grants, encouraging State and Federal support for the non-motorized trails and river parkway programs.